SuhaibNadakkavil/contacts-project/README.md

 - Password hashing with bcrypt
 - CRUD operations for contacts: create, read (list & single), update, delete
 - Each contact is linked to a user; users can only access their own contacts
-- Ready for hosting (Render) and local development

 ## Tech Stack
 - Node.js